-A pewter Moon token adorned with three little kisses and mounted on a luxury pearlescent card with silver foil polka dot accents.
+A pewter Moon adorned with three little kisses and mounted on a luxury pearlescent card with little grey hearts printed around the charm.

 The text reads..

 To the Moon and back, that's how much I love you xxx

 The charm can be easily removed and kept in a pocket or a purse, but the card has also been designed to sit into a credit card slot in a purse or wallet as a complete item.

 Supplied with a luxury silver envelope this an ideal token gift to drop into a greetings card.